DanielSparta/GDB-CTF-Writeup/README.md

 ```
 import requests
 URL = "" # replace with ctf uri
-MY_NOTE_ID = "AAAAAAAAAA" # replace with a node ID that you will need to create at the endpoint "POST /note"
+MY_NOTE_ID = "AAAAAAAAAA" # replace with a note ID that you will need to create at the endpoint "POST /note"
 found_id = ""

 for i in range(10): # Guessing a 10-char hex ID